Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Stay focused on meeting your goals

 When you become too focused on those you’re helping, you may lose sight of your goals.
-One way to navigate this is to remind yourself of other areas of your life where you have goals and work towards them in small ways when you can.
+One way to navigate this barrier is to remind yourself of other areas of your life where you have goals and work toward them in small ways when you can.
 Having something exciting to look forward to in your life may also keep you on track in your career.

 Consider seeking out professional resources

+Many caregivers experience compassion fatigue.
+There may be resources in your field that can give you more insight into how to handle this scenario.
+You might try looking for help both in and outside of work.
 For instance, if a disturbing or traumatic situation occurs at work, try asking how to connect with crisis counselors for self-care and the care of others.
 Your professional association may have resources for combatting CF if you work in clinical psychology or as a health clinician.

 Remember your positive impacts